 Use the online Incident/Accident reporting system to report incidents, accidents or near misses.

 Some of the types of incidents that must be reported are as follows:

 - Injury – an unplanned, uncontrolled event which causes physical injury

 - Damage or loss – an unplanned, uncontrolled event which causes damage or loss but not physical injury

 - Near misses – an unplanned, uncontrolled event with the potential to cause injury, damage or other loss

-Serious incidents must be reported immediately by dialling 5555 from a campus landline phone or contact reception.
+Serious incidents must be reported immediately by dialing 5555 from a campus landline phone, or by contacting reception.

 If you have not already reported the fault, please report it to through Estates Self Service Live.